emory-courses/cs571/assignments/hw2/README.md

   * `save`: saves a pre-trained model trained by the `train` function.
   * `train`: trains a model using training and development sets.
   * `decode`: predicts sentiment labels for the input data.
+* Your minimum required approach is the Convolutional Neural Network model introduced by [Kim 2014](https://www.aclweb.org/anthology/D14-1181).

 ## Task 2